 There are several well-established textbooks for Statics, one of which is Engineering Mechanics: Statics by R.C.
-Hibbeler [1].
-To assist the instructor, a set of PowerPoint[®] slides that are linked to the textbook can be downloaded from the publisher's website.
-These slides were originally created by Danielson and Mehta as part of a National Science Foundation (NSF) Course Curriculum and Laboratory Improvement (CCLI) Program grant to develop resource materials that leveraged relatively recent advances in educational theories and practices [5].
-They have since been revised by Mehta, Danielson, and Berg [6].
+Hibbeler1.
+To assist the instructor, a set of companion PowerPoint[®] slides that are linked to the textbook can be downloaded from the publisher's website.
+These slides were originally created by Danielson and Mehta as part of a National Science Foundation (NSF) Course Curriculum and Laboratory Improvement (CCLI) Program grant to develop resource materials that leveraged relatively recent advances in educational theories and practices14.
+They have since been revised by Mehta, Danielson, and Berg15.

-At Loyola University Maryland, Statics (EG301) is taught to first-semester sophomores as one of their foundational engineering courses.
-Loyola's program includes concentrations in electrical, computer, mechanical, and materials engineering, but students are not required to select their concentrations at this point in the curriculum, and all engineering students, regardless of their future concentration, take Statics.
+First-semester sophomores at Loyola University Maryland take Statics (EG301) as one of their foundational engineering courses.
+The engineering program includes concentrations in electrical, computer, mechanical, and materials engineering, but students are not required to select their concentrations at this point in the curriculum, and all engineering students, regardless of their future concentration, take Statics.
 Hibbeler's book has been used as the course text for some time.